-Zonta International is a powerful advocate for change in our local and international communities thereby transforming the world and the place for women in it.
-Our goal is gender equality by forming affiliations with like-minded organisations and having representation at decision making tables.
-At an international level Zonta has Consultative and Participatory status with various UN bodies.
-Zonta Districts in Australia provide a voice to the Australian Government.
-Zonta Clubs like our identify issues affecting women and girls In our local area and provide support.
+Zonta International is a powerful advocate for change in our local and international communities thereby transforming the world and the place for women and girls.
+Our goal is gender equality by forming affiliations with like-minded organizations and having representation at decision making tables.
+At an international level Zonta has consultative and participatory status with various United Nations bodies.
+Zonta District in Australia provide a voice to the Australian Government.
+At a club level Zonta focuses on local issues affecting women and girls while advocating for positive change by decision makers.

 Advocacy priorities for the Zonta Club of Hobart include -

 Provision of affordable housing especially for older women and those who are fleeing family violence.

 The right for First Nations communities to have a voice to Parliament